Gunnar50/receipe-app/README.md

   - login user when signing up
   - add logout feature
 - turn into a docker container
-- redo installation and setup in README.md
+- redo installation and setup to include docker in README.md

 ## 🛠️Technology Stack